 Who are the Content Experts?

-Beginning in 2015, ABIM has invited a representative group of content experts, selected from the diplomate population, to participate in the standard setting meetings.
+ABIM invites a representative group of content experts, selected from the diplomate population, to participate in the standard setting meetings.
 This group is augmented with select members of ABIM Exam Committee, whose members are nationally recognized specialists in their specialty area.
 Together these diverse groups of content experts determine the passing score for their discipline.

 What is the Difference Between the Passing Score and the Pass Rates?